The House Climate Solutions Caucus

 Why is bipartisanship so important?

 Bipartisan is best.
 We get better, longer-lasting solutions with both parties at the table.
 Climate change is bigger than partisan politics.
-The considerable number of Republicans on the Climate Solutions Caucus is proof that climate change shouldn’t be a partisan issue.
+The considerable number of Republicans that have participated in the Climate Solutions Caucus is proof that climate change shouldn’t be a partisan issue.
 Climate change needs lasting legislative action and research demonstrates that when you look at what caused the public to change their opinions between 2002-2010, the most important factor was elected officials’ stances on the issue.
 (Brulle, Carmichael, and Jenkins, 2012; and updated again in 2016) If Republicans and Democrats on the Climate Solutions Caucus produce a bipartisan bill, their joint solution is likely to stick.
-Our climate can’t wait until the next election.
+Our climate needs a durable solution that can be passed in this congress and remain in place over further elections.
 It’s important for everyone currently in office to be moving forward on this issue, and the caucus helps them do that.

 What happens when a member on the House Climate Solutions Caucus leaves office?